Yemeksepeti-Mobil-Android-Bootcamp/android-views-nilayyildiz/README.md

 # Yemeksepeti Mobile Android Bootcamp Homework1

-This repo is the first homework repo we created in Yemeksepeti Mobile Android Bootcamp.
+This repo has been created for first homework of Yemeksepeti Mobile Android Bootcamp.
 It contains a README file and Android project.

 ## Targeted Designs